 - Profit-taking indicators: Spot the right moment to maximize your profits (e.g., using Bollinger Bands).

-- Overbought or oversold indicators: Calculate when a forex market currency pair (e.g., yen/euro with a U.S. dollar baseline) is bullish or bearish and whether to buy or sell using a forex trading strategy calculation such as the relative strength index (RSI).
+- Overbought or oversold indicators: Calculate when a forex market currency pair (e.g., yen/euro with a U.S. dollar baseline) is bullish or bearish and whether to buy or sell using a forex indicators strategy calculation such as the relative strength index (RSI).

 - Trend-following indicators: Notice which way trends are moving — whether currencies you’re tracking are going through an uptrend or downtrend.